Lyari: Demography

 The very first inhabitants of Lyari were Sindhi fishermen and Baloch nomads.
 Lyari Town is home of the majority Kutchi speaking people.
-Lyari is unique in Karachi for its high percentage of residents who are Balochi speakers - upwards for 40-50%.
-After Karachi was developed under British rule, large waves of Baloch migrants settled in the Lyari from the Iranian portion of Balochistan.
-Migration increased after the Iranian government began subjugating Iranian Balochistan in 1928.
+Lyari is unique in Karachi for its high percentage of residents who are Balochi speakers – upwards for 40-50%.
+After Karachi was developed under British rule, large waves of Baloch migrants settled in the Lyari from Iranian Balochistan.
+Migration increased after some political unrest in parts of Iranian Balochistan in 1928.
 Baloch of Iranian descent today form the largest portion of Baloch in Lyari.

 Gujaratis and Kutchis are also heavily represented in Baghdadi and Shah Baig Line.
 There are several thousand members of the African-descended Sheedi people, locally called Makrani, though they have mostly integrated into the larger Baloch community.
 Those of Sheedi heritage, or partial Sheedi heritage, may in fact make up the majority of Balochi speakers in Lyari.

 Lyari is mostly Sunni, although there are at least and estimated 50,000 Zikri members.